Kunchikal Falls, The highest waterfalls in India:

 - Hulikal Falls.

-- Kavaledurga, Trekking required to reach this Fort.
+- Kavaledurga, Trekking is required to reach this Fort.

 - 500 years old historical Shivappa Nayaka Fort, Nagara.